jasonalcano/ilt-lab-website-draft/index.md

 # Prof. I-Lin Tsai Lab

-The ILT Lab focuses on applying analytical chemistry in immunoglobulin signature investigation, pharmaceutical analysis, metabolomics and proteomics using liquid chromatography - mass spectrometry and other biochemical techniques.
+The ILT Lab focuses on developing advanced analytical and bioanalytical methodologies to explore the molecular foundations of disease.
+We specialize in chromatography–mass spectrometry, proteomics, and metabolomics, with a strong emphasis on antibody glycosylation and autoantibody biomarkers.
+By integrating sensitive detection platforms with translational studies, we aim to identify diagnostic and prognostic biomarkers that provide deeper insight into disease mechanisms and therapeutic opportunities.

 {%
   include figure.html image="images/1.jpg" width="80%"